saaedimam/Vanilla-JS-site-/README.md

 ## Notes

-- Accessible, responsive design meeting WCAG 2.1 AA guidelines.
+- Professional, accessible, responsive design meeting WCAG 2.1 AA guidelines.
 - Forms gracefully fall back to `mailto:` when endpoints are not set.
 - API errors are logged to the console and surfaced in the UI.
+- Built with modern web standards for optimal performance and user experience.

+## Credits

+Website developed by **Saeed Imam** for Kattali Textile Ltd.
+- Professional web development and design
+- Modern vanilla JavaScript implementation
+- Responsive and accessible user interface